 - 1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2.
-Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a. the approved Sections 1 and 2 of either Part 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b. the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
-Please note that we have pre-completed it with the following suggested dates: Monday 14 June Friday 23 July 2021.
-(The latest possible dates that comply with the statutory requirements are Thursday 1 July Wednesday 11 August 2021); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+If the parish meeting has a website, publish the following documents on the website, the day before the public rights period commences.
+It the parish meeting has no website, the following documents must simply be displayed in the local area for 14 days: - a. the approved Sections 1 and 2 of either Part 2PM or 3PM, whichever is relevant to your smaller authority, of the AGAR; and - the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+Please note that we have pre-completed it with the following suggested dates: Monday 15 June - Friday 24 July 2021.
+(The latest possible dates that comply with the statutory requirements are Thursday 1 July - Wednesday 11 August 2021); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).